 Shichijo Station

-This station is convenient for Kyoto National Museum and Sanjusangendo Temple which is famous for having 1000 statues of the Buddhist goddess of mercy.
-You can also walk to Kyoto Station from this station in about 10-15 minutes.
+This station is convenient for Kyoto National Museum and Sanjusangendo Temple, which is famous for its 1,001 statues of the Buddhist goddess of mercy.
+You can also walk to Kyoto Station from this station in about 10 to 15 minutes.

 Kiyomizu-Gojo Station